Mic92/blog/content/posts/cross-compiling.md

 author = ["Jörg Thalheim and Alex A. Renoire"]
 +++

-*Written by Jörg Thalheim and Alex A. Renoire*

 ## Background

 Last week I was setting up this RISCv-based HiFive Unmatched board[1] with NixOS.
 Thanks to [zhaofengli](https://github.com/zhaofengli) this was actually pretty straight forward given that his [repository](https://github.com/zhaofengli/nixos-riscv64) contained a full walk-through, images and a binary cache.
 So instead of spending the [NixOS Munich Meetup](https://www.meetup.com/Munich-NixOS-Meetup/) hacking on this architecture, I had time to go further.